cdcummings10/Lab05--Zoo/README.md

 Example in code: My concrete classes all inherit methods and properties from their parent and base classes.

 ##### Polymorphism
-Polymorphism is the ability to change the way a method that is inherited from a class.
-A method can be shared across multiple classes and be put into an array of sibling classes.
+Polymorphism is the ability to remember the base class.
+The class will behave the as it was defines, but it will still remember the other classes.

-Example in code: The elephant class inherited the HasFur property as true, but changed it to false in the class.
+Example in code: Calling an array of animals in a test, but they all behave as they were initiated.

 ---